priyapshah/google_explore/README.md

 # cdn_probe
-The purpose of this research is to pinpoint differences in regional CDN caches to demonstrate the possibility of regional differences in content preferences.
+This research is part of the Google Explore CSResearch program at the University of Pennsylvania.
+This project's goal is to pinpoint differences in regional CDN caches to demonstrate possible differences in content preferences.

-To run hello_http.js, you will need to install node.js:
+In order to run hello_http.js, you will need to install node.js:

 https://nodejs.org/en/download/